Following In The Footsteps Of Inverness’ Famous Citizens

 John Fraser: A Rose By Any Other Name

-John Fraser was a plant hunter born in Inverness in 1750.
+John Fraser was a Botanist and Plant Hunter born in Inverness in 1750.
 As strange as that may sound today, it was a real and sought-after profession in his day.
-After moving to London, his love for botany blossomed, and in 1780, he embarked on his first voyage to North America to collect rare and beautiful plant species.
-It wasn’t long until his reputation earned him the position of botanical collector by the Czar of Russia.
-Today he is remembered by the Scottish Plant Hunter’s Garden in Pitlochry – which is always worth a visit for anyone looking for things to do in Inverness.
+After moving to London, his love for botany blossomed.
+Then in 1780, he embarked on his first voyage to North America to collect rare and beautiful plant species.
+It wasn’t long until his reputation earned him the position of Botanical Collector by the Czar of Russia.
+Today he is remembered at the fascinating Scottish Plant Hunter’s Garden in Pitlochry, around 85 miles south of Inverness.

 Sir Murdoch Macdonald: On Track To Fame And Fortune